WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/Diodes/index.md

 The Wikipedia diode page lists almost 20 different types of diodes, but in practice, most circuit design only uses a handful of them.
 As we explore more circuits, we'll also introduce additional, specialized diodes.

+## Diode Characteristics

 Depending on how they're constructed, a diode can have some interesting behaviors.
-For general diodes, there are a number of characteristics that are used to describe how they work.
+For general diodes, there are a number of characteristics that are used to describe how they work:

-## Diode Characteristics

 | Name          | Symbolization         | Description                                  |
 |---------------|-----------------------|----------------------------------------------|